MarikenvdVelden/bend-break-compromise/README.md

 # Bend or Break?
 Experimental Evidence of Voters' Punishment for Striking Political Compromises

 Data &amp; Analysis Compendium for the paper, entitled _Bend or Break?
 Experimental Evidence of Voters' Punishment for Striking Political Compromises_.
-This study has received [approval](docs/EthicalApproval.pdf) from the Vrije Universteit Amsterdam's Research Ethics Committee and is registered at [osf](https://osf.io/kvtzp/) -- see also [here](docs/pap/compromise-punishment-pap.pdf) for the pre-analysis plan.
+This study has received [approval](docs/EthicalApproval.pdf) from the _Vrije Universteit Amsterdam_'s Research Ethics Committee and is registered at [osf](https://osf.io/kvtzp/) -- see also [here](docs/pap/compromise-punishment-pap.pdf) for the pre-analysis plan.

 ## Draft
 View the [draft of the paper here](#).